 Section Titled: Who May File An Appeal?

-In the spaces provided, the plan is required to enter the plan's telephone and TTY number(s) where the enrollee can learn how to name a representative.
+In the spaces provided, the plan is required to enter the plan's telephone and TTY numbers where the enrollee can learn how to name a representative.

 Section Titled: There Are Two Kinds of Appeals You Can File